Menu

 When I heard fall was a great time to go to Door County Wisconsin to see beautiful foliage, I knew I needed to plan a trip for our group, the Midwest LTVers.
 It did not disappoint!

 Our journey started as we headed up to Sturgeon Bay Wisconsin the 2nd week in October where we stayed at Potawatomi State Park and spent the next 7 days.
-The fall beauty was all around us and each day it becomes even more beautiful.
-Just like the advertisement said, it was fall in all its glory!
+The fall beauty was all around us and each day it become even more beautiful.
+Just like the advertisement said, it was fall in all it’s glory!

 Our first night was spent around a campfire bundled up (it was pretty cold) getting to know everyone and sharing stories about our motorhomes and the amazing places they take us.